Phillies Beat with Destiny Lugardo

 It all began to unravel for the Phillies after the top of the sixth.
 Aaron Nola, who up to that point threw only two mistake pitches that were crushed out of the ballpark by Pete Alonso and Jesse Winker, loaded the bases on a single and two walks.
 Orion Kerkering was then summoned with the impossible task of cleaning up a bases loaded and no out mess.
 He nearly got out of it by getting an out at home with the infield in and a shallow flyout to left, but a sweeper caught too much of the outside and Starling Marte was able to drive in two on a single.

 In the seventh, José Alvarado recorded the first two outs, but lost all command and left with the bases loaded.
 Jose Ruiz allowed two of those runners to score on an Iglesias two-run single.
 Carlos Estevez, in to keep the game at four after the Phillies scored two in the bottom of the eighth, misplayed a ground ball and allowed another run to score on a double by Francisco Lindor.
-The extra run allowed the Mets to sit tired closer Edwin Diaz, which could greatly benefit the Mets heading into Game 4.
+The extra run allowed the Mets to sit tired closer Edwin Diaz, which could greatly benefit New York heading into Game 4.

 It was a game lost on the margins.
 Should Thomson have had someone warming in the top of the sixth when Nola was struggling?
 Why was Kerkering and not Estevez or Jeff Hoffman the one called upon to follow Nola?
 And why was José Alvarado, who has not thrown in a game since Sept 29, pitching in a four-run game against a pocket of right-handed hitters?
 Better yet, why was Ruiz and not Hoffman the one summoned to face Lindor?